 Aquacide Pellets are effective anytime susceptible weeds are actively growing.
 When applied in spring and early summer, less material is required, less dead weeds occur and a longer weed free period will result.
 Successful applications can be made in late summer and fall to actively growing weeds.
 The full effect of late season applications may not be fully evident until the following season.

 Early season applications to perennial weeds, such as Cattails or Water Lilies, while growing below the surface, may require 3 to 4 lbs. per 1000 sq. ft. at a 4 foot depth.
-A second application may be necessary in 3 to 5 weeks if weeds show signs of recovery.
+A second application, at the appropriate rate, may be necessary in 3 to 5 weeks if weeds show signs of recovery.
 Heavy clay, mud, or silt build up may reduce root absorption by effectively sealing the roots.
 Early season application or more than one application may overcome this problem.
 Water movement in the form of currents or bottom springs may wash the herbicide from the treatment site, reducing effectiveness.

 The most comprehensive up to date review of 2,4-D is contained in the EPA re-registration eligibility decision for 2,4-D. This document states; "2,4-D has a reputation as a selective and economical means to remove invasive plants, enhance the growth and recovery of desirable native vegetation, restore water quality and improve fish and wildlife habitat."

 As a rule of thumb Aquacide Pellets will be effective on weeds with leaves that have a laced or branched vein structure.
 Aquacide Pellets will usually not be effective on weeds with leaves having parallel veins such as Grasses.

 Aquacide Pellets are easy to apply.
 Nothing to mix or spray.
 Simply broadcast pellets uniformly over water surface with a fanning motion of the hand.
 Similar to sowing grass seed.
 Effective at any depth.

 Tried and True.